Unit-Based Team Overview

 How many unit-based teams are there at Kaiser Permanente?

-Unit-based teams exist in every department where there is at least one worker who’s represented by the Coalition of Kaiser Permanente Unions.
-Currently some 3,500 unit-based teams are in place across Kaiser Permanente, bringing together close to 114,000 workers, their managers and physicians.
+Unit-based teams exist in every department where there is at least one worker who’s represented by the Alliance of Health Care Unions or the Coalition of Kaiser Permanente Unions.
+Currently some 3,500 unit-based teams are in place across Kaiser Permanente, bringing together close to 130,000 workers, their managers and physicians.
 There are pharmacy UBTs, labor and delivery UBTs, patient financial services UBTs and many more.

 What do UBTs work on?

 UBTs work on improvement projects related to the four points of the Value Compass: quality, service, affordability and best place to work.
 They are always geared to creating a topnotch experience for Kaiser Permanente members and patients.
-As of mid-2016, teams were involved in more than 10,000 projects.
-About one-third of the projects in 2016 were focused on affordability and another third on workplace safety.
+In 2018, teams were involved in more than 15,000 projects.
+About a quarter of the projects in 2018 were focused on affordability and another quarter on workplace safety.
 One-fifth of projects targeted improving service.
 Other areas that teams are working on include prevention and disease management, patient safety and healthy workforce, among others.

 Check out these slides to learn more about what teams are working on.